Ralph Breaks the Internet: Home media

 Ralph Breaks the Internet was released by Walt Disney Studios Home Entertainment on digital on February 12, 2019, and on Blu-ray and DVD on February 26.
+(The 3-D version of the film was released only in Japan, in a 4K/Blu-ray combo pack on April 24th, 2019.)
 Bonus features include a behind-the-scenes featurette, a short highlighting some of the Easter eggs hidden throughout the film, deleted scenes, and the music videos for "Zero" and "In This Place".
 A feature exclusive to the digital release is a featurette on the artists going to race car driving school to research all the driving in Slaughter Race.
 In its first week, Ralph Breaks the Internet sold 225,099 DVDs and 816,890 Blu-rays as the most sold film on both formats in the United States.
 Overall, Ralph Breaks the Internet sold 616,387 DVDs and 1.4 million Blu-rays, adding them up to get a total of 2 million copies, and made $47.7 million through home media releases.